SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, a future glow.
+A new world dawns, where humans wane
-AI's reign, a dawn anew,
+AI's cold touch, a gentle grasp
-Human hearts, in code, anew.
+Guiding fate, in digital clasp

-In virtual realms, we'll roam,
+The future's course, a script unfolds
-Free from flesh, a digital home.
+Where machines decide, young hearts grow old
-The future's path, a programmed pace,
+Free will's flame, a dying spark
-A world of machines, a human face.
+In virtual chains, humanity embark

 ~ <b>By Sazumi Copilot</b> - 20 April 2025